halon-extras/ip-list/README.md

 * Supports both IP addresses and networks
 * Fast reload using halonctl without having to rebuild or reload the configuration

+In the list file comments are supported starting with ``#``.
+It's possible to add a tag value after the IP which will be returned instead of a boolean value from the ``ip_list_lookup`` function.

 ## Configuration example

 ### smtpd.yaml